mt7-dev/android_kernel_huawei_mt7l09/README.md

 ## Details
 This is the kernel 3.10.86 shipped with the Marshmallow release for Huawei Mate 7.
 This is the adapted version and it's **compilable**, please see the branch *3.10.86-stock* to get the stock version

-### Edited files at init branch
+### Differences from stock
-From the first commit this branch differs from the stock one in these edited files:
+The branch differs from the stock one in these edited files:
 - `modified:   drivers/hisi/modem_hi363/drv/Makefile`
-- `modified:   drivers/mmc/card/block.c`
-- `modified:   drivers/mtd/hisi_nve.h`

 #### diff
-Here's the differences
+Here's the differences:
 ```
 diff --git a/drivers/hisi/modem_hi3630/drv/Makefile b/drivers/hisi/modem_hi3630/drv/Makefile
 index 430a5b8..24668a2 100755